semaphoreci/docs/docs/examples/clojure-luminus-ci-cd.md

 For more details, consult the
 [Luminus deployment manual](http://www.luminusweb.net/docs/deployment.html).

-## Run the Demo Yourself
+## Run the demo yourself

-No better way of learning about Semaphore than by using it.
+There is no better way to learn how to use Semaphore than by using it.
 Here is how you can run the demo:

 1. Fork the
     [repository](https://github.com/semaphoreci-demos/semaphore-demo-clojure-luminus)
     on GitHub.
-2. Clone the repository on your local machine.
+2. Clone the repository to your local machine.
-3. In Semaphore, follow the link on the sidebar to create a new project.
+3. In Semaphore, follow the link in the sidebar to create a new project.
-4. Edit any file and push a commit to the repository.
-Semaphore will start the pipeline automatically.
+4. Edit any file and push a commit to the repository, and Semaphore will start the pipeline automatically.

-## Next Steps
+## Next steps

-Excellent work\!
+Excellent work!
 You now have integration and delivery pipelines for your Clojure projects.
 The next step is implementing a deployment scenario.
 For further information, consult the following tutorials: